Marine Johannès

-Marine Johannès (born 21 January 1995), nicknamed Wizard for her ballhandling skills, is a French basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
-A native of Lisieux in Calvados, she also plays for the French national team, where she participated at the 2016 Summer Olympics and the 2020 Summer Olympics.
+Marine Murielle Mégane Johannès (born 21 January 1995) is a French professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
+A native of Lisieux in Calvados, she also plays for the French national team, with whom she participated in the 2016, 2020 and 2024 Summer Olympics.
+She is nicknamed "the Wizard" for her creative playing style and passing and shooting skills.

-A creative player who is very instinctive with the ball in her hands, she is well-known for having excellent passing and shooting skills.

 Professional career

 Early career

-Marine Johannès started basketball when she was 8 at the club of Pont-l'Évêque, the same one as Nicolas Batum.
-She was noticed by Samuel Vallée, who made her join at 12 the basketball club USO Mondeville.
-With that team, she won the U17 French League two times, in 2011 and 2012, and the U17 French Cup in 2012.
+Marine Johannès started playing basketball at the age of 8 after accompanying her sister to watch a practice and gaining interest in the sport.
+Her first club, Pont-l'Évêque, had also been home to Nicolas Batum.
+Johannès' "atypical" style and advanced game stood out among her peers and she was noticed by Batum's former coach Samuel Vallée, who recruited her to join the basketball club USO Mondeville at age 12.
+With that team, she won the U17 French League twice, in 2011 and 2012, and the U17 French Cup in 2012.
 Her team also won the Youth French League in 2013.

 European professional leagues

 Mondeville

-It was at Mondeville, a team evolving in LFB, the first division in France, that she had her first professional experience during the 2011-12 season at 17 years old.
+It was at Mondeville, a team evolving in France's first division, the Ligue Féminine de Basketball (LFB), that she had her first professional experience during the 2011-12 season at 17 years old.
 She had her breakthrough year during the 2015-16 season, averaging 14.2 points and 4.4 assists in 34 minutes.
 After that season, she joined Bourges, having her first experience in EuroLeague.
-She had good individual and team achievements with Bourges, winning the French Cup in 2017, 2018 and 2019 and the French League in 2018.
-She was two times in the All-LFB First Team, during the 2017-18 and 2018-19 seasons.
+She had good individual and team achievements with Bourges, winning the French Cup in 2017, 2018, and 2019; and the French League in 2018.
+She was named to the All-LFB First Team twice, during the 2017-18 and 2018-19 seasons.